Robert-Holovka/unity3D-PUN-scalability-in-online-games/README.md

 Players can pick up the bullets in the scene.
 When one player picks up the bullets he is responsible to notify all other players about that action so they can remove that object from their local copy of the game. <br>
-Suppose we have 2 players, both players have the same latency 100 ms. Player1 picks up the bullets, after 20 ms player2 does the same thing. <br>
+Suppose we have 2 players, both players have the same latency 100 ms. Player1 picks up the bullets, after 20 ms player2 does the same thing.
 The end result of those actions will be inconsistent behavior because both players will pick up the same object. <br>
 Because of the latency, notification from Player1 arrives too late. <br>
 <br>